fbpx

 Advance Self-build Mortgage

-With an advance self-build mortgage, the funds are released at the beginning of each stage of construction.
+With an advanced self-build mortgage, the funds are released at the beginning of each stage of construction.
 This option is better for those who don’t have a significant amount of their own cash to get the building project off the ground.
 The money will be in your bank in advance and therefore available to pay for labour and materials when it is needed.

 Related guides: